-Physically - We all have one part of our body that lets us know that we are under stress or heading for burnout.
-The same applies with vicarious trauma.
-The symptoms can range from digestive problems to muscular problems such as sore back/neck.
-Other symptoms can include but are not limited to; heart palpitations, insomnia/sleep difficulties and exhaustion.
+Physically - Our body has ways to signal to us that we are under stress.
+These signals can apply to vicarious trauma and ultimately lead to burnout.
+Symptoms can include digestive problems muscular problems such as sore back/neck.
+Other symptoms can include but are not limited to; heart palpitations, insomnia/sleep difficulties and prolonged impact of exhaustion.
+The these are not helpful to us physically or symptoms mentally.